arnabJ/ODMantic-Fernet-Field-Type/README.md

 - `EncryptedString`: A custom field type that transparently encrypts data before storing it in MongoDB and decrypts it when retrieved
 - `EncryptedInt`: A custom field type to encrypt Integer values.
 - `EncryptedFloat`: A custom field type to encrypt Floats values.
+- `EncryptedDecimal`: A custom field type to encrypt decimal.Decimal values.
 - `EncryptedJSON`: A custom field type to encrypt JSONs.
 - Simple integration with ODMantic models
 - Compatible with FastAPI and starlette-admin